-In his poetic 16mm short Morabeza, Spanish Director Amar Hernández invites us to undertake a literary journey of discovery, presenting interconnected portraits which reveal the beauty, diversity and history of South African country Cape Verde.
+In his poetic 16mm short Morabeza, Spanish Director Amar Hernández invites us to undertake a literary journey of discovery, presenting interconnected portraits which reveal the beauty, diversity and history of African country Cape Verde.
 Premiering on Directors Notes today, we spoke to Amar about why he abandoned the safety net of scripts and storyboards to in order to fully capture the nuances and multifaceted nature of the word ‘Morabeza’ as it describes Cape Verde’s gentle spirit.

 This is a film which saw you step off the beaten track of your typical day to day film work.
 How did that happen?